Close

 Identification and Enrollment

-Identification and Enrollment is the point of entry into EFMP.
-When a family member is identified as having special medical or education needs, medical services will coordinate the documentation of those needs and the family’s enrollment in EFMP.
-They will also review the family’s eligibility for the TRICARE Extended Health Care Option.
+Identification and enrollment is the point of entry into EFMP.
+When a family member is identified as having special medical or educational needs, medical services will coordinate the documentation of those needs and the service member’s enrollment in EFMP.

-EFMP enrollment is mandatory for families with special needs.
-It’s required to enroll in TRICARE ECHO and ensures the family’s needs are considered during the assignment process.
+EFMP enrollment is mandatory for service members who have a family member with a special medical or educational needs.
+Enrollment ensures the family’s needs are considered during the assignment process.

 Assignment Coordination

-With the family member’s special medical or education needs documented, medical and military personnel departments work together to coordinate assignments to locations that have the resources to address those needs.
+With the family member’s special medical or educational needs documented, EFMP assignment staff and military personnel departments work together to coordinate assignments to locations that have the resources to address those needs.
 While the military mission is the driving force in assignments, the family member’s needs are considered since appropriate services may be limited in some locations.

 Family Support

 This is the most visible component of EFMP, with a Family Support center on most installations.
-Family Support providers help families navigate the Identification and Enrollment and Assignment Coordination processes.
-They help families become their own best advocate by providing:
+Family Support providers help families navigate the identification and enrollment and assignment coordination processes.
+They provide individualized support to families and help them become their own best advocate by providing:

 • Information and referrals for military and community services